1982–83 Philadelphia Flyers season

-The 1982–83 Philadelphia Flyers season was the Flyers' 16th season in the National Hockey League (NHL).
+The 1982–83 Philadelphia Flyers season was the franchise's 16th season in the National Hockey League (NHL).
 The Flyers lost in the Patrick Division Semifinals to the New York Rangers in three games.

 Off-season

 Mark Howe, son of hockey legend Gordie Howe and a star defenseman in his own right, was acquired via a trade with the Hartford Whalers prior to the season.

 Regular season

 Howe immediately became the team's best defenseman garnering 67 points and a +47 in 76 games.
 Midway through the season, Bob McCammon replaced Barber as captain with Bobby Clarke.
 Clarke led the team in points and Brian Propp and Sittler scored 40 goals each as the Flyers won a Patrick Division title with 106 points.